drduh/macOS-Security-and-Privacy-Guide/README.md

 For securing computers in an organization, use the [official NIST guidelines for macOS](https://github.com/usnistgov/macos_security).

-A system's security ultimately depends on its administrator’s capabilities.
+A system's security ultimately depends on its administrator's capabilities.
 No single technology, piece of software, or technique can guarantee perfect security.

 This guide is provided "as is" - without warranties of any kind.
 You are solely responsible for any consequences of following it.